-As someone with years of experience preparing and enjoying Italian-American cuisine, I can guarantee that vodka sauce is an absolute must-try.
+With years of experience in Italian-American cooking, I can confidently say vodka sauce is a must-try.

 Quick Summary